hansujin93/Coding_Programming/README.md

 # Programming in Python
-This is for my own practice
+This is my own practice